 Buffett opposes this kind of arrangement and that’s why he’s giving 99 percent of his fortune to charity.
 The solutions here are fairly obvious: tax capital gains and dividends like regular income and end the windfall for heirs who avoid taxes on their late pop’s capital gains.
 This isn’t rocket science — it’s political science, a much murkier discipline.

 Another increasingly popular reform (enthusiastically backed by American nurses) would levy a tiny federal sales tax on securities, maybe between a quarter and a half of 1 percent.
-This “Robin Hood” tax on financial transactions wouldn’t hurt much when you buy a share of Apple, but for electronic speculators who move shares around like ping pong balls, it could bite enough to restrain the kind of rampant speculation that triggers financial crises.
+This “Robin Hood” tax on financial transactions wouldn’t hurt much when you a share of Apple, but for electronic speculators who move shares around like ping pong balls, it could bite enough to restrain the kind of rampant speculation that triggers financial crises.
 And the revenue generated every year could potentially raise as much as $300 billion.

 Corporate loopholes pose another glaring challenge.
-When General Electric pays no buy amoxicillin no prescription taxes at all and Google pays precious little, it is small wonder that the Occupy movement sprang up.
+When General Electric pays no amoxicillin no taxes at all and Google pays precious little, it is small wonder that the Occupy movement sprang up.